Geometria-Engine/docs-v2/physics/the-basics-of-raycasting.md

 ## But there's a problem...

-If we press "R" again while we're in mid-air, its going to teleport back again, even if the player didn't hitted the floor...
+If we press "R" again while we're in mid-air, its going to teleport back again, even if the player didn't hit the floor...

 What is the problem?